qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 to use 4 resistors and have the pull-ups in both halves, but this is unnecessary in simple use cases.

 You can change your configuration between serial and i2c by modifying your `config.h` file.

-## Notes on Software Configuration

-the keymaps in here are for the 4x5 layout of the keyboard only.
+[Split Keyboard documentation](https://docs.qmk.fm/#/feature_split_keyboard)

+## Optional Hardware

+A speaker can be hooked-up to either side to the `5` (`C6`) pin and `GND`, and turned on via `AUDIO_ENABLE`.

+## Non-Pro Micro Controller Compilation

+If building a Dactyl Manuform with a controller that isn't a pro micro, the Converter feature of QMK will allow compilation of firmware for the intended variant and supported controller without having to create a new QMK keyboard/keymap.
+Please see [Converters documentation](https://docs.qmk.fm/#/feature_converters?id=supported-converters) for list of controllers that are supported converting from `promicro` and conversion implementation.

 ## Flashing